metabase/metabase/docs/enterprise-guide/customizing-drill-through.md

 What's really cool now is that we can use a custom link on the bar chart in our first dashboard to automatically pick a value for the State filter in our detail dashboard based on which bar is clicked.
 To do that, we'll go back to the chart on our first dashboard and go to the `Drill-through` tab in its settings.

 In the Link Template input box, we'll put in the full URL of the dashboard that we want to link to, with a variable in it to populate the dashboard's filter.
 Dashboard URLs in Metabase look like this: `http://YOUR-METABASE-LOCATION.com/dashboard/5`.
 When you make a selection for a filter on a dashboard, you'll notice some additional text gets added to the end of the URL, like this: `http://YOUR-METABASE-LOCATION.com/dashboard/5?state=DE` In this example, `state` is the name of a filter on our dashboard, and `DE` is the current value of the filter (DE for Delaware).
-So in our input box, we're going to enter a template that looks like that, but with our `{{STATE}}` column variable in the spot where the filter's value goes: `http://YOUR-METABASE-LOCATION.com/dashboard/5?state={{STATE}}`.
+So in our input box, we're going to enter a template that looks like that, but with our `{% raw %}{{STATE}}{% endraw %}` column variable in the spot where the filter's value goes: `http://YOUR-METABASE-LOCATION.com/dashboard/5?state={% raw %}{{STATE}}{% endraw %}`.
 Once we save our changes, whenever someone clicks on a bar in this chart, it will take them to our second dashboard with the State filter on that dashboard filled in with the State value of the bar that was clicked.

 ![Dashboard link template](./images/customizing-drill-through/dashboard-link-template.png)

 Keep in mind that your link needs to use the name you've given to the filter, but with underscores in place of any spaces.
-So if your filter is called `Customer Name`, the part after the question mark in your link should look like `customer_name={{COLUMN}}`.
+So if your filter is called `Customer Name`, the part after the question mark in your link should look like `customer_name={% raw %}{{COLUMN}}{% endraw %}`.

 If you want to link to a saved SQL question that has filter widgets in it, you'll follow the exact same process as for a dashboard.
-Your link template will just look more like this: `http://YOUR-METABASE-LOCATION.com/question/17?filter={{COLUMN}}`.
+Your link template will just look more like this: `http://YOUR-METABASE-LOCATION.com/question/17?filter={% raw %}{{COLUMN}}{% endraw %}`.
 You can also have your link templates go to saved questions built with the graphical editor, but you can't currently pass any variable values to them to fill filters.

 ### Customizing drill-through for a column in a table